kerenduchan/strawberry-demo/README.md

   - sorting
   - filtering
 - GraphQL [mutations](https://strawberry.rocks/docs/general/mutations) using Strawberry to create/update/delete
-  a book/author.
+  a book/author
-- [Dataloaders](https://strawberry.rocks/docs/guides/dataloaders#dataloaders) for getting the author of a book and getting the books of an author.
+- [Dataloaders](https://strawberry.rocks/docs/guides/dataloaders#dataloaders) for getting the author of a book and getting the books of an author
 - FastAPI

 # Install